 enhance the pulao's aroma and flavor.
 Avoid using stale ginger-garlic

-paste or chili paste
+paste or chili paste.

 Tomato Puree: